Magazine publisher Time Inc. cutting 300 jobs globally

 Time Inc.'s CEO Rich Battista said in a note to employees Tuesday that the company's key growth areas include video and "native" advertising that looks like editorial content.
 He says there are "positive signs of stabilizing" in the print business.

-Time had been trying to sell itself, but said in late April that it was no longer considering a sale.
+Time said in late April that it was no longer considering a sale of the company and would stick with its original plan, which includes increasing digital revenue.